OmniLayer/spec/AssetIssuanceStandard.md

 * Pages must use UTF-8 encoding to make life easy for wallet developers.
 In addition, all references to external assets in the metadata should use absolute URLs, to avoid wallets having to resolve relative URLs.

+* If there are multiple HTML elements within a single asset definition with the same class`bitcoin-asset-...` class, then only the first element should be considered.

 * Two relatively simple asset types can be defined in terms of (a) redemption (bank promises a dollar per asset unit), or (b) license (website gives access to its content for asset holders).
 For each of these cases, there is a field linking to the redemption process (`redemption`) or the licensed work (`work`).

 * Linked contracts must be in a self-contained format such as PDF, UTF-8 encoded plain text, JPEG or PNG.
 The file type will be determined based on the URL suffix `.pdf`, `.txt`, `.jpg`/`.jpeg` or `.png` so that wallets don't need to read the MIME type returned by the web server.
 Wallets must explicitly block contracts in HTML format, since HTML web pages can reference external assets such as images whose substitution can completely change the HTML's meaning.